vladdoster/reddit-bulk-dl/README.md

 Example usage: **`--no-download`**

 ## **`--downloaded-posts`**
-Takes a file directory as a parameter and skips the posts if it matches with the post IDs inside the file.
+Takes a file dir as a parameter and skips the posts if it matches with the post IDs inside the file.
 It also saves the newly downloaded posts to the given file.

 Example usage: **`--downloaded-posts D:\bdfr\ALL_POSTS.txt`**